pronamic/wp-pronamic-cookies/readme.txt

 === Pronamic Cookies ===
 Contributors: pronamic, zogot, remcotolsma
-Tags: law, eprivacy, cookie, footer, header, bar, wall, cookies, pronamic, section, share Donate link: http://pronamic.eu/donate/?for=wp-plugin-pronamic-cookies&source=wp-plugin-readme-txt Requires at least: 3.2
+Tags: cookies, cookie, bar, wall, header, section, privacy, eprivacy, law, pronamic, share Donate link: http://pronamic.eu/donate/?for=wp-plugin-pronamic-cookies&source=wp-plugin-readme-txt Requires at least: 3.2
 Tested up to: 3.5.1
-Stable tag: 0.2.1
+Stable tag: 0.2.2

 == Description ==

 Allows your site to follow the new Cookie Law.
 Gives a small overlay that will show text you can customize in the settings.

 You can also choose a location, and a link for the text.

 == Bar ==

 The Cookie Bar is a simple bar along the top or bottom of the page that gives notification that this site uses cookies.
 Text and a link are modifiable.

 == Wall ==

 The Cookie Wall is a full site lockout until cookies have been accepted.
 It is run before anything that can set any JavaScript or cookies.
 A background image, color and text are modifiable from the settings.

 Note: The Cookie Bar and Cookie Wall share the same cookie as they aim to solve the same problem, just in different ways.
 Choose one of the two.

 == Sections ==

-You can specify sections you want to require a cookie to be set with the following:
+You can specify sections you want to require a cookie to be set with the
+following:

 `<?php pronamic_cookies_is_section_accepted( $name ); ?>`

 $name will be a unique name for this cookie.
 This method will return boolean depending if the cookie has been set or not.

 `<?php pronamic_cookies_button( $name, $arguments = array() ); ?>`